devmentors/Pacco.Services.Parcels/README.md

 Service can be started locally via `dotnet run` command (executed in the `/src/Pacco.Services.Parcels` directory) or by running `./scripts/start.sh` shell script in the root folder of repository.

-By default the service will be available under http://localhost:5001.
+By default, the service will be available under http://localhost:5007.

+You can also start the service via Docker, either by building a local Dockerfile: `docker build -t pacco.services.parcels .` or using the official one `docker pull devmentors/pacco.services.parcels`.